- Apply Today

 All inquiries concerning certification should be directed to the College of Education Graduate Office, located at Schroeder Health and Education Complex, 146, P.O.
 Box 1881, Milwaukee, WI 53201-1881, or via telephone at (414) 288-4613.

 Director of Instruction, Elementary Education, Principal, Secondary Education, Superintendent*

 *Certificate program is not currently accepting applicants.

-Administrative licensure certification programs are available for the Wisconsin Director of Instruction, Principal, and Superintendent licenses.
+This program is available for the Wisconsin Director of Instruction, Principal, and Superintendent licenses.
 Licensed teachers who wish to acquire a principal or director of instruction license may also do so in conjunction with the master of education in educational administration.
 Gainful Employment information for the Director of Instruction and Principal certificates can be found online.
 Note the superintendent certification is not eligible for Title IV federal aid.

-Teaching certification programs are available for Wisconsin teaching licensure at the middle childhood/early adolescence level (elementary/middle, grades 1-8) or the early adolescence level (middle/secondary, grades 6-12).
+This program is available for Wisconsin teaching licensure at the middle childhood/early adolescence level (elementary/middle, grades 1-8) or the early adolescence level (middle/secondary, grades 6-12).
 Students can earn either license alone or in conjunction with a master of education degree.
 Gainful Employment information for the Elementary Education and Secondary Education certificates can be found online.